- Pictures of Digestive Disease Myths - Slideshow

 If symptoms of GERD do not respond to maximum doses of PPI, there are two options for management.
 The first is to perform 24-hour pH testing to determine whether the PPI is ineffective or if a disease other than GERD is likely to be present.
 If the PPI is ineffective, a higher dose of PPI may be tried.
 The second option is to go ahead without 24 hour pH testing and to increase the dose of PPI.
 Another alternative is to add another drug to the PPI that works in a way that is different from the PPI, for example, a pro-motility drug or a foam barrier.
 If necessary, all three types of drugs can be used.
 If there is not a satisfactory response to this maximal treatment, 24 hour pH testing should be done.

 Who should consider surgery or, perhaps, an endoscopic treatment trial for GERD?
 (As mentioned previously, the effectiveness of the recently developed endoscopic treatments remains to be determined.)
 Patients should consider surgery if they have regurgitation that cannot be controlled with drugs.
 This recommendation is particularly important if the regurgitation results in infections in the lungs or occurs at night when aspiration into the lungs is more likely.
 Patients also should consider surgery if they require large doses of PPI or multiple drugs to control their reflux.
-Still, it is debated whether or not a desire to be free of the need to take life-long drugs to prevent symptoms of GERD is by itself a satisfactory reason for having surgery.
+It is debated whether or not a desire to be free of the need to take life-long drugs to prevent symptoms of GERD is by itself a satisfactory reason for having surgery.